themogulAP/ArchipelagoCM/worlds/commandmission/docs/en_Mega Man X Command Mission Instructions.md

 Note: The Central Tower access code will work slightly differently: it will patch out the WALL blocking from the rest of the chapter.
 - This is located in Air City gate... where the Green NPC And tape are located.
 (You can dash right through it when the access code is received!)

+Rebellion Medals:
+These are items acquired by defeating each chapter in the Archipelago seed.
+Once you have all 9 Rebellion Medals (i.e. you have cleared all 9 chapters), as well as acquired the Far East HQ Access Code, you can go fight the final boss... ~Redacted Name~

 ## Which items can be in another player's world?
 - Consumables
 - Weapons